MAP-Productions/Curious-City/readme.md

 ## Production Install

 Tested on Linux version 2.6.18-028stab101.1 with Apache/2.2.22.
-Be sure mod_rewrite module is installed. htaccess file may need to be modified if app is not run from root directory.
+Be sure mod_rewrite module is installed.

 ### Using ssh and git